Federal Transit Administration (FTA), DOT.

 (f) A description of organizational structures, management skills, and staffing levels required throughout the construction phase;

 (g) Quality control and quality assurance functions, procedures, and responsibilities for project design, procurement, construction, system installation, and integration of system components;

 (i) Internal plan implementation and reporting requirements including cost and schedule control procedures;

 (j) Criteria and procedures to be used for testing the operational system or its major components;

-(k) Periodic updates of the plan, especially related to project budget and project schedule, financing, ridership estimates, and the status of local efforts to enhance ridership where ridership estimates partly depend on the success of those efforts;
+(k) Periodic updates of the project management plan, especially related to project budget and schedule, financing, ridership estimates, and the status of local efforts to enhance ridership where ridership estimates partly depend on the success of those efforts;

 (l) The recipient's commitment to submit a project budget and project schedule to the Administrator quarterly;

 (m) Safety and security management; and

 (a) Upon approval of a project management plan by the Administrator the recipient shall begin implementing the plan.